embedded-slam/siraj/README.md

 `Ctrl+Shift+B`
 Clears all bookmarks.

+`F5`
+Reload the currently loaded file from the desk.
+Useful if the file contents can change while opening it.

 `Selecting two cells from different columns`
 will show the elapsed time between the two logs.
 This is only applicable if the log fields contains a time field and it is specified in the configuration via `time_stamp_column_number_zero_based`.